The Office of Undergraduate Research and

 activity and collects data on research participation throughout campus.

-What do we mean by UNDERGRADUATE RESEARCH at
+What do we mean by "Undergraduate Research" at Furman?

 are collaborative partners in examining, creating, and sharing new knowledge or